Massacre in Mali: How the 'war on terror' fuels tribal violence in the Sahel

 "There is a genocide taking place against the Fulani community in Mali.
 The Malian nation is in danger, and there is a strong probability that Fulanis could be massacred everywhere.
 They are no longer in security."

-The violence comes as Mali's internationally backed military campaign against extremist armed groups increasingly becomes a war on the Fulani, according to analysts.
+The violence comes as Mali's internationally backed military campaign against militant armed groups increasingly becomes a war on the Fulani, according to analysts.

 The seriousness of the situation is underscored by a perfect storm of al-Qaeda linked groups vying for influence, army-backed militia with tribal scores to settle, and by a desperate struggle for water and land amid a looming climate catastrophe.